Non-molestation orders in the UK: how to apply and protections (2026)

 FAQs

-• Do I have to attend court for a non-molestation order?
-Initially, orders can be granted ‘without notice’ (ex-parte) requiring only your attendance.
-However, a return hearing where both parties may attend is usually scheduled within 14 days.
+- Do I have to attend court for a non-molestation order?
+Initially, orders can be granted ‘without notice’ (ex parte), requiring only the applicant’s attendance.
+A return hearing will then be listed for both parties.
+Under the President of the Family Division’s January 2026 guidance, this return hearing should be listed within 28 days of the without-notice order.

 Non-molestation orders serve as a vital legal shield against domestic abuse in the UK.
 With proper understanding and support, these orders provide robust protection, enabling victims to rebuild their lives safely.
 Remember, taking the first step toward protection is your right—legal help is readily available.